container-registry/harbor-next-helm/docs/guide/openshift.md

 # Access Harbor

 Harbor, after a successful deployment, should be available on the `externalURL` provided.
-If it does not work, check the events.
+If it does not work, check the events on the dashboard of Openshift.